Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

-passive instance           opaque term new operators              WOOPER-provided functions, making use of user-defined ``construct/N`` functions (a.k.a. the constructors) delete operator            WOOPER-provided function, making use of any user-defined ``destruct/1`` (a.k.a. the destructor) method definition          module function that respects some conventions method invocation          sending of an appropriate inter-process message method look-up             class-specific virtual table taking into account inheritance transparently instance state             instance-specific datastructure storing its attributes, and kept by the instance-specific WOOPER tail-recursive infinite loop instance attributes        key/value pairs stored in the instance state
+passive instance           opaque term new operators              WOOPER-provided functions, making use of user-defined ``construct/N`` functions (a.k.a. the constructors) delete operator            WOOPER-provided function, making use of any user-defined ``destruct/1`` (a.k.a. the destructor) member method definition   module function that respects some conventions (request/oneway/static method) member method invocation   sending of an appropriate inter-process message method look-up             class-specific virtual table taking into account inheritance transparently instance state             instance-specific datastructure storing its attributes, and kept by the instance-specific WOOPER tail-recursive infinite loop instance attributes        key/value pairs stored in the instance state